livekit/egress/README.md

         account_key: azure blob access key
         container_name: azure blob container name
 defaults:
-    preset: defaults to "NONE", see options below
+    preset: defaults to "NONE", see options below.
+If preset is used, all other options are ignored.
     width: defaults to 1920
     height: defaults to 1080
     depth: defaults to 24